Nezumi Shino Tea Ceremony Bowl by Suzuki Tomio

 This lovely tea ceremony bowl by Suzuki Tomio is done in nezumi (literally "mouse") shino, as denoted by its mostly soft gray color.
 Hints of rust red from the onita-rich underglaze peer through the holes in its citrus skin surface.

-The face of the bowl is accented with energized brushwork in an upward floral pattern, while the back is more reserved.
+The face of the bowl is accented with energized brushwork in an upward-flowing pattern, while the back is more reserved.
 The body is formed entirely on a handwheel with overlapping coils of mogusa clay, and the weight of the piece rests squarely upon a well carved footring.
 When filled with the verdant color of whipped matcha green tea, it gains its full character and is truly a sight to behold.

 Suzuki Tomio's shino pottery is held in private collections around the world and, in 2011, was acquired by the Philadelphia Museum of Art for display in their East Asian Art collection.